0spol/Docker_Learning_Lab/Postgres/README-posgres.md

 host all all 0.0.0.0/0 md5
 ```

+> [!CAUTION]
-**Caution**: For local learning environments, `trust` is fine.
+>For local learning environments, `trust` is fine.
-For production, use stronger authentication methods and restrict remote access.
+>For production, use stronger authentication methods and restrict remote access.